Four Essential Skills You Need to Become a Successful DBA Student

 Are you looking to advance your business career to the highest levels?
 If so, you may be considering earning a Doctor of Business Administration (DBA).
 Designed for experienced professionals who desire the deeper knowledge they need to make a real difference, a DBA degree program can put you in position to be an important leader in your industry.

-“Earning a DBA is a large step up from earning a master’s degree,” says Dr. Yvonne Doll, the DBA faculty coordinator for Walden University’s College of Management and Technology.
+“Earning a DBA is a large step up from earning a master’s degree,” says Dr. Yvonne Doll, the DBA faculty coordinator for Walden University’s College of Management and Human Potential.
 “Your ability to comprehend, analyze, research, write clearly, think critically, and verbally present your ideas will greatly improve.”
 But the benefits make the process worthwhile.
 Says Dr. Doll, “Earning a DBA degree has opened many doors that I could not imagine prior to becoming a doctoral student.
 I have had job offers, speaking opportunities, increased salaries, and instant respect based on earning my doctorate.”

 The question becomes: Do you have what it takes to succeed in a top DBA program?
 Here are four essential skills you’ll need.